 Worrytime Studios offers tape-based, all-analog audio production, multi-format film photography, and comprehensive curation and communications services in collaboration with like-minded creatives everywhere.

 Nestled in the heart of Acadiana, Worrytime Studios is first a cozy, all-analog recording studio near Downtown Lafayette, LA.
-Hosted and helmed by Ryan DeJean, this home away from home within a home can comfortably accommodate solo artists to large bands alike of all genres.
+This home away from home within a home can comfortably accommodate solo artists to large bands alike of all genres.

-Since 2014, Ryan has worked with a diverse roster of artists, producing records by Dickie Landry, Louis Michot, Julie Odell, Sarah Burke, Tasche & The Angels, Christiaan Mader of Brass Bed, Carbon Poppies, Blayze Viator, Dustin Gaspard, Early Day Miners, Kleaner, and Renée Reed, just to name a few.
-He also has longstanding partnerships with an excellent hybrid studio and a world-class mastering studio, both of which complement our philosophy and are conveniently located nearby.
+Since 2014, I’ve worked with a diverse roster of artists, producing records by Dickie Landry, Louis Michot, Early Day Miners, Sarah Burke, Julie Odell, Tasche & The Angels, Christiaan Mader of Brass Bed, Carbon Poppies, Dustin Gaspard, MacKenzie Bourg, Kleaner, Renée Reed, and Blayze Viator, just to name a few.
+I also have longstanding partnerships with an excellent hybrid studio and a world-class mastering studio, both of which complement my approach and are conveniently located nearby.

 Booking options are flexible, ranging from single, one-and-done sessions to multiple days and overnight stays.
 Private accommodations are available.
 Rates include pre-production, tape, recording, mixing, and hospitality.

-Hit Contact for more details on the whats and whys and to discuss how we can bring your four-track, tape-based dreams to life together.
+Hit Contact to discuss how we can bring your four-track, tape-based dreams to life.

 Worrytime Studios is also a film-only, travel-friendly photo studio with an eye for documentary photography and portraiture.

-Ryan uses hearty medium-format and super-fast 35mm SLR cameras, as well as a selection of excellent vintage point-and-shoots.
+I use hearty medium-format and super-fast 35mm SLR cameras, as well as a selection of excellent vintage rangefinders and point-and-shoots.
 The studio’s film fridge is a treasure trove of professional, experimental, and rare, expired film stocks.

 However, it’s not this equipment that defines the Worrytime approach; using these tools requires everyone to be grounded and present, resulting in photos worth making.
 There is no forced posing, cut-and-paste processing, or “fixing things in post.”
-Like the tape and tape heads in the recording studio, the film and lenses in these cameras keep everything immediate and authentic.
-Whether you are being vulnerable, performing in character, or displaying all of your many multitudes at once, Ryan is able to connect with you as you are and capture your unique essence.
-He likewise excels at on-site documentation, capturing events as they unfold without intruding or projecting.
+Like the tape and analog circuits in the recording studio, the film and lenses in these cameras keep everything immediate and authentic.
+Whether you are being vulnerable, performing in character, or displaying all of your many multitudes at once, I’ll meet you as you are and capture your unique essence.
+Similarly, I excel at on-site documentation, capturing events as they unfold without intruding or projecting.

-Since 2014, Ryan’s work has been shown in group and solo exhibitions in Lafayette, LA, New Orleans, Chicago, and San Francisco.
-He has also shot for the Southern Screen Film Festival, Lafayette Travel, various local, regional, and national artists, and a long list of private clients.
-Visit Worrytime Studios’ Instagram to see a selection of recent and occasional archival works.
+Since 2014, my work has been shown in group and solo exhibitions in Lafayette, New Orleans, Chicago, and San Francisco.
+I’ve also shot for the Southern Screen Film Festival, Lafayette Travel, various local, regional, and national artists, and a long list of private clients.
+Visit the Worrytime Studios Instagram to see a selection of recent and occasional archival works.

 Contact Worrytime Studios for more details to discuss and plan your next shoot.